cap-js/docs/guides/using-services.md

 Customers want to see business partners from, for example, their SAP S/4 HANA system.

 As provider, you need to define a name for a destination, which enables access to systems of the subscriber of your application.
 In addition, your multitenant application or service needs to have a dependency to the destination service.
+For destinations in an on-premise system, the connectivity service must be bound.

 The subscriber needs to create a destination with that name in their subscriber account, for example, pointing to their SAP S/4HANA system.